cheqd/cheqd-node/docs/cheqd-cli/cheqd-cli-identity.md

 ## Overview

-[cheqd Cosmos CLI](README.md) can be used for creating, updating DIDDocs on the ledger side
+[cheqd Cosmos CLI](README.md) can be used for creating Decentralised Identifiers (DIDs) and DID Documents, as well as updating existing DIDs based on the [`did:cheqd` DID method](../../architecture/adr-list/adr-002-cheqd-did-method.md).

 ## Identity-related commands in cheqd CLI